Direct Loan Program (Federal aid for students)

 Davenport has provided a list of possible lenders and these are not considered preferred lenders.
 This list represents lenders that Davenport University students have chosen to apply with for private educational student loans.
 Davenport does not and will not recommend a lender for private educational loans.
-The list is provided in alphabetical order and does not indicate that one lender is more preferred over another.
+The list is provided in no particular order.

 - 5/3 Educational Lending